FoxAuth/FoxAuth/README.md

 ## Security

-We use encryption code from [Firefox Send](github.com/mozilla/send) in WebCrypto API and store password in Firefox password storage.
+We use encryption code from [Firefox Send](github.com/mozilla/send) in WebCrypto API and store encryption password in Firefox password storage.
 Welcome as we are to any security review, it shall be more efficiently to perform it at that side.

 ## License